Watson1978/MacRuby-DoJo/source/_posts/en/2012-04-02-pointer-class.markdown

 ### Pointer#+
-Returns a new pointer instance from the specified offset.
+Returns a new Pointer instance from the specified offset.

 - self + offset -> Pointer
   - [PARAM] offset:
 	- Specifies an offset.
   - [RETURN]
-	- Returns a new pointer instance
+	- Returns a new Pointer instance

 ```ruby
 name = Pointer.new('c', 5)